bhunting/DOCS/Equipment/TestUsingGTest.md

 ### Name:  Test Fixtures, Test Cases, Test Names

 Recall that `gtest` groups tests in a source-code file under a "test-case" or "test-fixture".
-Thus, the "test-case" is //more-generic// than the "test", which is //more-specific//.
+Thus, the "test-case" is _more-generic_ than the "test", which is _more-specific_.

 Further, the "test-case" may optionally be replaced by a user-defined class called a "test-fixture".
 Thus, the "test-case" and "test-fixture"